Danger UXB – The Story of Six Brave Royal Engineers Who Died at Nantwich

 (Home Guard Member Sam Barlow pictured here in Birchin Lane, Nantwich)

-A copy of the 1939 Johnsons Almanack shows clearly that Sam Barlow and William Day were clearly neighbours at the time in Birchin Lane in Nantwich and would most certainly have known each other.
+A copy of the 1939 Johnson’s Almanack confirms that Sam Barlow and William Day were neighbours on Birchin Lane and would almost certainly have known each other.

 img_4863